total hip replacement

 While you are recovering at the hospital, you may need to:

-Walk with help, using a
+Walk using a

-walker, on the day after surgery.
+on the day after surgery.

-Take medicine to prevent blood clots.
+Take medication to prevent blood clots.

 Wear compression boots or stockings.